codio/knowledge/source/common/develop/ide/tools/deployment.rst

 Command Line
 ------------
-You can use the command line directly but you can also add your custom deployment actions by `modifying the Run Menu <customizable-run-menu>`__.
+You can use the command line directly but you can also add your custom deployment actions by :ref:`modifying the Run Menu <customizable-run-menu>`.

 .. _rsync-target-type: